Get the facts — and the latest research — on the safety and risks of cutting out foods from your diet to help treat atopic dermatitis.

 My colleague, Dr. Jacob Thyssen (of Copenhagen, Denmark) and I wrote a Perspective article for the Journal of Allergy and Clinical Immunology.
 In this article, we summarize evidence in support of this new hypothesis; i.e., that an insufficiency of exposure to moderate UV-B irradiation could be a major contributor to the current AD epidemic.

-But most importantly for AD patients are the therapeutic implications; during late spring, summer and early autumn, regular exposure to moderate doses of sunlight could provide large benefits for AD patients.
+But most importantly for patients with this skin condition are the therapeutic implications; during late spring, summer and early autumn, regular exposure to moderate doses of sunlight could provide large benefits for AD patients.
 (To receive the benefits of UV-B, exposure should be in midday, or at least between the hours of 10:00 a.m. and 3:00 p.m.).
-Since very little UV-B makes it through the atmosphere during late fall, winter and early spring, regular light treatments in a doctor’s office, or with a home light box should be considered.
+Since very little UV-B makes it through the atmosphere during late fall, winter and early spring, regular UVA light treatments in a doctor’s office, or with a home light box should be considered.
+Ultraviolet light therapy is a good option year-round for those with skin cancer or photosensitivity.
+Some evidence suggests sun exposure and warm weather can strengthen the immune system and prevent itchiness as well as other eczema symptoms.

 Dr. Elias is Professor (Emeritus) of Dermatology at UC San Francisco, and a Staff Physician at the San Francisco Veterans Administration Medical Center.
 His laboratory is located at the new UCSF Medical Center at Mission Bay.
 Dr. Elias earned his undergraduate degree at Stanford University and then went to UCSF Medical School, followed by a dermatology residency in the Harvard-Massachusetts General Hospital program.